sustrik/ribosome/README.md

 Ribosome is a single Ruby script, thus all you need is to install Ruby beforehand.

-However, if you are going to use JSON input, you'll additionally have to instal 'json' gem.

 ## Command line

 The generator is called 'ribosome'.
-It takes two arguments.
-The script file, also known as DNA file, and the data file in JSON, YAML or XML format:
+It takes one argument.
+The script file, also known as DNA file.
+All the remaining arguments are passed unmodified to the script.

 ```
-$ ribosome foo.dna bar.json
+$ ribosome foo.dna
 ```

-If not needed, the data file may be ommitted.

 ## Documentation